Last updated on May 17th, 2023 at 05:25 pm

 Seven Magic Mountains

 The Seven Magic Mountains art installation created by Swiss artist Ugo Rondinone is another popular Vegas attraction.
 It is a septet of towering columns made of multi-hued rocks placed on top of one another.
-This art installation is a great spot for flying drones because the backdrop of Rondinone’s towers is the Jean Dry Lake and the surrounding Mojave Desert.
-This means there’s a large area to fly around and lots of scenic views to capture.
+This art installation is an excellent spot for flying drones because the backdrop of Rondinone’s towers is the Jean Dry Lake and the surrounding Mojave Desert.
+This means a large area to fly around and many scenic views to capture.

-The area is relatively flat as well, meaning you can practice here the pointers we shared in our ‘7 Tips for Excellent Drone Landscape Photography’ post.
+The area is also relatively flat, meaning you can practice the pointers we shared in our ‘7 Tips for Excellent Drone Landscape Photography’ post here.
 One tip is to look to fly and shoot during the golden hour, aim for symmetry, and keep your drone as low to the ground as possible.
 Just make sure you visit soon because rumor has it that Seven Magic Mountains will only be on display until the end of 2021.

 Potosi Mountain